-Approach to assessing climate-related risks, opportunities and financial impact compare the relative magnitude of impacts
+Approach to assessing climate-related risks, opportunities and financial impact

 A five-step approach was carried out to quantitatively evaluate climate-related risks, opportunities and financial impact.
 The results of the scenario analysis approach are in the following section of this report.